kkuchta/vequals/README.md

 That's right, this library provides a functioning vertical assignment operator.
 Yes it works, no it's not a good idea.
 It was built as an exploration of metaprogramming with Tracepoint and Ripper.
 This repo contains Bad Ideas™ and Ridiculous Code®.
 I've answered the question "can it be done?" but only you can answer the question "should it be done?"
 But as a hint: no. No it should not be done.

 If you want a runthrough on how it works, check out my companion talk at RubyConf2021.
-I'll update this readme with a link to that talk on youtube when it's up.
-If you're reading this in, like, 2023, and there's still no link, I probably forgot.
+You can watch the talk on YouTube: <https://www.youtube.com/watch?v=vi_uVTd25LI>

 ## Getting Started